-This means that a market participant may wish to buy outright or go long on investment grade securities, but they may wish to use financial derivatives such as CFDs or spread bets to speculate on the price movements of securities which might have a higher implied rate of credit risk.
+This means that a market participant may wish to buy outright or go long on investment grade securities, but they may wish to use financial derivatives such as CFDs to speculate on the price movements of securities which might have a higher implied rate of credit risk.

-CFDs or spread bets enable you to go long and speculate on the price of the underlying rising, as well as short and speculate on the price falling.
+CFDs enable you to go long and speculate on the price of the underlying rising, as well as short and speculate on the price falling.
 This makes them popular financial products through which market participants take a position on securities with a more speculative credit rating.

 How do credit rating agencies work?